 My family loved it!

-If you are short for time, or looking for a very light zucchini side dish and one that reminds you of your favorite parmigiana recipe?
-Look no further, for this is that recipe!
+If you are short for time and looking for a very “light zucchini side dish” and one that reminds you of your favorite parmigiana recipe?

-If you like how we lightened this Zucchini Parmesan, then you might also enjoy our Roasted Eggplant Parm-Lightened as well!
-Just another tried and true recipe!
+If you enjoy our Zucchini Parmesan, then you might also enjoy our Roasted Eggplant Parm-Lightened as well!

 Roasted Zucchini Parmesan - Lightened!